 We receive, process and issue licences and notices under the Licensing Act 2003.
 More specifically we can give advise on how to make representation against a licence application and how to request a review of any current licence.

-An Animal Boarding Establishment is defined as any premises (including a private house) used to carry on a business of providing accommodation for other people's animals (dogs and/or cats) and requires a licence.
+An Animal Boarding Establishment is defined as any premises (including a private house) used to carry on a business of providing accommodation for other people's animals (dogs and/or cats).

 There are approximately 34,000 caravans in the District, the highest concentration in Europe.
 A number of sites are exempt from licensing by the Local Authority however approximately 300 sites are licensed by the Enforcement Section.